tilt-dev/tilt.build/docs/personal_registry.md

 - If you're using Docker for Desktop, there's no registry at all.
 You build directly into the container runtime.

-- If you're using Kind, [our setup scripts](choosing_clusters.html) will set up a registry for you.
+- If you're using a local cluster like Kind, [our setup scripts](choosing_clusters.html) will set up a registry for you.

-- If you're using a remote cluster (like AKS, EKS, GKE, and DigitalOcean Kubernetes), you'll have a registry that's colocated with your cluster.
+- If you're using a remote cluster (like AKS, EKS, GKE, and DigitalOcean Kubernetes), you'll have a registry that's colocated with your cluster and well-configured.

 ### Your Registry Secrets are Usually Already Set Up For You